ceec/enstars/readme.md

 I am working on this by myself so any data errors you find let me know at cc@enstars.info!
 I'm open to any ideas and feature requests as well!

+# Versions

+2016-09-18 Version 1.1
+--	Added ability to hide collections
+--  Added card issue form for each card